aelam/HTTPLiveStreaming-1/README.md

 # README #

-This project is on working progress.
+This project is stop the developing now.
+Will restart later.

 This project is streaming H.264/AAC using iOS Video Tool Box to encode and send packet over RTP / RTSP